allen-proxmire/emergence-universe/README.md

 ## What This Repository Contains
 - **ED‑SIM‑Code/** — Python scripts that implement the event‑density merge rule, generate configurations, run sweeps, and reproduce the architectural motifs described in the ED‑SIM papers.
-- **ED‑SIM‑Papers/** — The ED‑Arch series documenting the invariants, mechanisms, and scaling behaviors discovered in this micro‑universe.
+- **ED‑SIM‑Papers/** — The ED‑SIM series documenting the invariants, mechanisms, and scaling behaviors discovered in this micro‑universe.
 - **Reproduce_This_Paper/** — Scripts and instructions for regenerating the figures, sweeps, and law surfaces.

 Each folder contains its own detailed README.